NVIDIA/cloudai/USER_GUIDE.md

 To determine whether an issue is due to system infrastructure or a CloudAI bug, follow these steps:

 1. **Check stdout Messages**
-   If CloudAI fails to run a test template successfully, it will be indicated in the stdout messages that a test has failed.
+   If CloudAI fails to run a test successfully, it will be indicated in the stdout messages that a test has failed.

 2. **Review Log Files**
    - Navigate to the output directory and review `debug.log`, stdout, and stderr files.